promptfoo/promptfoo/site/docs/providers/http.md

 ## Response parser

-The `responseParser` option allows you to extract and transform the API response.
-If no `responseParser` is specified, the provider will attempt to parse the response as JSON.
+The `transformResponse` option allows you to extract and transform the API response.
+If no `transformResponse` is specified, the provider will attempt to parse the response as JSON.
 If JSON parsing fails, it will return the raw text response.

-You can override this behavior by specifying a `responseParser` in the provider config.
-The `responseParser` can be one of the following:
+You can override this behavior by specifying a `transformResponse` in the provider config.
+The `transformResponse` can be one of the following:

 1. A string containing a JavaScript expression
 2. A function